BolajiAyodeji/bolajiayodeji.com/content/introduction-to-web-accessibility.md

 * **Contrast Checker**

-Check the contrast of your colour design for accessibility base on Web Content Accessibility Guideline (WCAG).
+Check the contrast of your colour design for accessibility based on Web Content Accessibility Guideline (WCAG).
 Check it [here](https://contrastchecker.com/).

 * **NoCoffee**